 Leigh is interested in studying structural and functional neural connectivity related to emotion and reward processing in adolescents.
 She is also interested in understanding how contextual factors, such as childhood exposure to poverty, affects the development of neural connectivity.

 Julianna is the research coordinator for the Translational & Developmental Neuroscience Laboratory under Dr. Christopher Monk.
 Julianna graduated from Smith College in 2018 with a major in Psychology and a minor in Applied Statistics.
-She is interested in studying facial expressions in clinical settings and the intersection between trauma and non-verbal behavior.
-She is also interested in quantitative methods and dyadic data analysis.
+As an undergraduate, she studied facial expressions in clinical settings and the intersection between trauma and non-verbal behavior.
+She is also interested in quantitative methods, longitudinal research, and R programming.

 Undergraduate Research Assistants